logaretm/vee-validate/packages/docs/content/guide/validation.md

 ## Validation Behavior

-By default vee-validate runs validation whenever one of the following is satisfied:
+By default vee-validate runs validation in these scenarios:

+**After field value change**

+- When a `change` event is dispatched/emitted
-- Field value changed (`input` or `change` events were emitted).
+- value changed externally (model update or others)

+Note that `input` event is not considered to be a trigger because it would make it too aggressive, you can configure the triggers in the next section to suit your needs.

+**After Rules change**

-- Field rules changed and it was validated before.
+- Only if the field was validated before via user interaction

+**After field is blurred**

-- Field has been blurred (`blur` event was emitted).
+- Field has been blurred (`blur` event was emitted)
-- Form has been submitted.

-For field-triggered scenarios of the list above, vee-validate only validates that field, other fields won't be validated.
-Whenever a form is submitted all fields will be re-validated.
+**After form submissions**

+- When the form has been submitted with either `handleSubmit` or `submitForm` on the `<Form />` component

 <doc-tip>